wshafer/psr11-monolog/README.md

                 'options' => [
-                    'token'  => 'sometokenhere', // HipChat API Token 'room'   => 'some-room', // The room that should be alerted of the message (Id or Name) 'name'   => 'Error Log', // Name used in the "from" field.
+                    'token'  => 'sometokenhere', // HipChat API Token 'room'   => 'some-room', // The room that should be alerted of the message (Id or Name) 'name'   => 'Error Log', // Optional: Name used in the "from" field.
-                    'notify' => false, // Trigger a notification in clients or not 'level'  => \Monolog\Logger::DEBUG, // The minimum logging level at which this handler will be triggered 'bubble' => true, // Whether the messages that are handled can bubble up the stack or not 'useSSL' => false, // Whether to connect via SSL 'format' => 'text', // The format of the messages (default to text, can be set to html if you have html in the messages)
+                    'notify' => false, // Optional: Trigger a notification in clients or not 'level'  => \Monolog\Logger::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
+                    'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not 'useSSL' => false, // Optional: Whether to connect via SSL 'format' => 'text', // Optional: The format of the messages (default to text, can be set to html if you have html in the messages)
-                    'host'   => 'api.hipchat.com', // The HipChat server hostname.
+                    'host'   => 'api.hipchat.com', // Optional: The HipChat server hostname.
                 ],
             ],
         ],